 Starting out as a talk show host in Baltimore on People are Talking, then moving to 25 seasons of The Oprah Winfrey Show and now owning her TV Network OWN, Oprah has touched billions of lives and inspired women all over the world to try something and achieve more.
+Including me.

 So Oprah, I do hope you get to read this blog one day and know just how important you are to me and so many women entrepreneurs around the world.
 I hope you remember meeting me and my friends that incredible Friday night in little ol’ Wanaka, hilariously dressed in our rockstar outfits after having enjoyed a fun karaoke session, at the cocktail bar Gin and Raspberry.

-Founder, Marketing Mate
+Proud founder of Marketing Mate